lavalink-devs/youtube-source/README.md

       # setting "enabled: true" is the bare minimum to get OAuth working.
       enabled: true

+      # if you have a refresh token, you may set it below (make sure to uncomment the line to apply it).
-      # you may optionally set your refresh token if you have one, which skips the OAuth flow entirely.
+      # setting a valid refresh token will skip the OAuth flow entirely.
+See above note on how to retrieve
-      # once you have completed the oauth flow at least once, you should see your refresh token within your
-      # lavalink logs, which can be used here.
+      # your refreshToken.
-      refreshToken: "your refresh token, only supply this if you have one!"
+      # refreshToken: "paste your refresh token here if applicable"

-      # Set this if you don't want the OAuth flow to be triggered, if you intend to supply a refresh token
+      # Set this if you don't want the OAuth flow to be triggered, if you intend to supply a refresh token later.
-      # later on via REST routes.
-Initialization is skipped automatically if a valid refresh token is supplied.
+      # Initialization is skipped automatically if a valid refresh token is supplied.
+Leave this commented if you're
+      # completing the OAuth flow for the first time/do not have a refresh token.
-      skipInitialization: true
+      # skipInitialization: true
 ```

 ## Using a `poToken`